ryanwooj/frontend-interview-prompt/README.md

 # frontend_interview_prompt
 This is the homework assignment given to prospective frontend engineers.
-This task should absolutely not take more than 4 hours of your time.
+This task should not take more than 4 hours of your time.
 This prompt itself should last 3.5 hours, with half an hour to fill out the remaining questions on this README.

 ## Task
 Create a dashboard as close as possible to the following image: